gnosis/dex-services/pricegraph/README.md

 ## Test Data

 This crate contains test data from real orderbooks captured on `mainnet` in the `data` subdirectory.

+### Fetching the Current Orderbook

-In order to fetch the current orderbook, execute from the repository root:
+The `data` subdirectory contains a `fetch` script for fetching the current orderbook.
+It can be executed from the repository root:

 ```
 $ INFURA_PROJECT_ID=... cargo run -p pricegraph-data --bin fetch